mward19/3deo-internship-presentation/main.typ

 #pause
 // Goal

+// We can usually calculate how to move one scan to align with another (pairwise registration).
+How can we move $n$ scans to align with each other (global registration)?
-Straightforward to move one scan to align with another, less so to move $n$ scans to align with each other.
+We have ways to move one scan to align with another, with some uncertainty.
+How can we move $n$ scans to align with each other?

 ---
 #let reg-slide(path) = {